jules-krohn/Project1_Group7/README.md

 Based on our data we were unable to prove the null hypothesis false.

+A Pearson's Correlation Coefficient was done on the stock data and catch data from Chippewa County.
+The result was undefined.
+There seems to be no correlation between the number of fish stocked and the number of fish caught.
+We believe there was not sufficient enought data in the DNR Creel catching database to find a large enough sample size.
+With a bigger sample set we may have been able to find a correlation, or proved that it wasn't related at all.

+Are the catch numbers between the two counties from 2012 - 2022 meaningfully different?

 Trout Data:
 The P value is 2.0093484348496326e-10.
-From this value, since p <0.5, we reject the null hypothesis and can assume that the difference between samples is not random.
+From this value, since p <0.5, we reject the null hypothesis.

 Walleye Data:
 The P value is 9.417384121123249e-07.
 Based on this value, since p<0.05 we reject the null hypothesis.

+Based on this data we can assume that the difference between samples is not random

 Stocked data found at: